Andrei Mozalev: 2020–2021 season

-2021–2022 season
+2021–2022 season: Beijing Olympics

 Mozalev opened his season at the 2021 CS Denis Ten Memorial Challenge, winning the bronze medal.
 Assigned to only one Grand Prix, he was seventh at the 2021 Internationaux de France.
 After an error-riddled short program left him in ninth place, he finished second in the free skate, but this only raised him two ordinals in the final standings.

 At the 2022 Russian Championships, Mozalev placed eighth in the short program after falling on an underrotated quad Salchow.
 Second in the free skate, despite a fall on a triple Axel, he won the bronze medal.
 Despite this, he was not named to the Russian team for the European Championships, the third berth being given to nationals fourth-place finisher Evgeni Semenenko.
 However, he was subsequently added to the European team following the withdrawal of Mikhail Kolyada, and won the short program with a new personal best, taking a gold small medal.
 After several jump errors in the free skate, he placed sixth in that segment and dropped to fourth place overall.
 He was the second of the three Russians at the event, behind Mark Kondratiuk (the gold medalist) and ahead of Semenenko in fifth.
 On January 20, he was officially named to the Russian Olympic team along with Kondratiuk and Kolyada.

 Competing at the 2022 Winter Olympics, Mozalev performed poorly in the short program of the Olympic men's event, making multiple jump errors and finishing twenty-third in the segment to narrowly qualify to the free skate.
 He fared somewhat better in the free skate, placing eighteenth in that segment and rising to overall nineteenth position.

-Post 2022
+2026–2027 season

-He languished in Russia doing increasingly poorly as lacking motivation.
+On 30 June 2026, the International Skating Union announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each of these skaters are required to undergo an individual assessment conducted by the ISU Council to determine whether they meet the criteria for neutral status.
+Mozalev's application was approved, making him eligible to compete internationally as a neutral athlete.